What is the Madden-Julian Oscillation?

-The Madden-Julian Oscillation, or MJO for short, is characterised by an eastward spread of large regions of enhanced and suppressed tropical rainfall, which is mainly observed over the Indian Ocean and the Pacific Ocean.
+The Madden-Julian Oscillation is characterised by an eastward spread of large regions of enhanced and suppressed tropical rainfall, mainly observed over the Indian and Pacific Ocean.

 It was discovered in 1971 by Dr Roland Madden and Dr Paul Julian of the American National Centre for Atmospheric Research (NCAR), when they were studying tropical wind and pressure patterns.
 They observed regular oscillations in winds between Singapore and Canton Island in the west central equatorial Pacific.